Skip to content

 0

-The surge reflects a broader trend of diversification in both economies.
+New figures released today reveal that UAE-India economic ties are accelerating at a notable pace.
+Bilateral trade has crossed $100 billion, according to recent reports, reflecting a broader trend of diversification in both economies.
 Exported goods from the UAE, especially petro‑chemicals and renewable‑energy equipment, have found strong demand in Indian markets.
 Meanwhile, Indian firms are expanding their presence in the Emirates, targeting sectors such as information technology, pharmaceuticals, and infrastructure development.

 Key Sectors Driving the Partnership